Sup2point0/weighted-list/rationale.md

 # Rationale

 > This document acts as an explanation behind the purpose of this module, and a few implementation choices whose reasons may not seem apparent at first.

-Too many projects have called for weighted randomization (where each item within a collection has a different chance of being chosen).
+Too many projects have called for weighted randomisation (where each item within a collection has a different chance of being chosen).

 A quick way of replicating this would be having duplicate items: